 Definitely!
-I learnt how to finish tasks and focus on the end of the project.
+I learned how to finish tasks and focus on the end of the project.
 It’s extremely important for me, as I have a lot of things to manage.

-I went to Estonia under Erasmus programme.
-My second language is Russian, though it’s a little rusty, since nowadays I don’t get to practise it a lot.
-Back at the time, I used it quite often because I lived in the neighbourhood full of Russians.
+I went to Estonia under the Erasmus programme.
+My second language is Russian, though it’s a little rusty since nowadays I don’t get to practice it a lot.
+Back at the time, I used it quite often because I lived in a neighborhood full of Russians.
 It’s a slightly different world and you always have to adjust to it, and, of course, any experience of living abroad will change the way you think.
 Now I can see more differences between Czechs and other people: for example, we often come off as friendly people, but I think we’re actually not.
 Our level of the English language is not high and, in fact, we could even be scared of foreign people.
-A similar story happened to my mum: she didn’t really understand expats’ culture, but over time she actually started to be very interested in international environment.
+A similar story happened to my mum: she didn’t really understand expats’ culture, but over time she actually started to be very interested in the international environment.

 As you said before you’re a chameleon in our team.
-How do you manage to be focused and do everything in time?
+How do you manage to be focused and do everything on time?

-What is your favourite part about a job?
+What is your favorite part about a job?

 I love the fact that I’m actually in between the Czech and foreign communities.
 Sometimes I can feel anger, frustration and bad feelings from both sides and I sort of become a middle link between them.
 I know it could be so hard to calm down and I strongly advise both sides to stop thinking for a moment, breathe deeply and start thinking again.

-This could actually be applied on the many life situations!
+This could actually be applied to many life situations!
 Let’s move to more personal questions.
 What makes you happy?